akoserwal/git-in-real/4-lesson.md

 Better approach would be

-What if your team already have a head-start, He waits for your at point B. That's what we call a relay race.
+What if your team already have a head-start, He/she waits for your at point B. That's what we call a relay race.

 Same way `git rebase` will allow your team mate to re-write history and gets a head start.

+We created two branchs from the same start point.

+* Ch4-rebase
+* Ch4-feature

+While working on this lesson I add couple of commits to this branch i.e `Ch4-rebase`